Paul Brunton: Biography

 He married Karen Augusta Tuttrup in 1921, with whom he had a son, Kenneth Thurston Hurst (b.
 1923).

 After his wife had an affair with his friend Leonard Gill, the marriage ended in divorce in 1926, but Hurst remained on friendly terms with his ex-wife and with Gill.

 He was a bookseller and journalist, and wrote under various pseudonyms, including Raphael Meriden and Raphael Delmonte.

 Being partner of an occult bookshop, The Atlantis Bookshop, in Bloomsbury, Hurst came into contact with both the literary and occult British intelligentsia of the 1920s.

 In 1930, Hurst embarked on a voyage to India, which brought him into contact with Meher Baba, Vishuddhananda Paramahansa, Paramacharya of Kancheepuram and Ramana Maharshi.
 At the Paramacharya's insistence, he met Bhagavan Ramana Maharshi, which led to a turn of events culminating in revealing Ramana to the western world.

 Hurst's first visit to Sri Ramana's ashram took place in 1931.
 During this visit, Hurst was accompanied by a Buddhist bhikshu, formerly a military officer but meanwhile known as Swami Prajnananda, the founder of the English ashram in Rangoon.

 Hurst asked several questions, including "What is the way to God-realization?" and Maharshi said: "Vichara, asking yourself the 'Who am I?' enquiry into the nature of your Self."

 Paul Brunton was the pseudonym under which A Search in Secret India was published in 1934.
 The book became a bestseller, and Hurst afterwards stuck to publishing under this name.
+He later made an official name change to Paul Brunton.

 Brunton has been credited with introducing Ramana Maharshi to the West through his books A Search in Secret India and The Secret Path.

 One day—sitting with Ramana Maharshi—Brunton had an experience which Steve Taylor names "an experience of genuine enlightenment which changed him forever".
 Brunton describes it in the following way: